0x0918/regast/README.md

 # **regast**
 **regast** is a static analyzer for identifying security vulnerabilities and gas optimizations in Solidity codebases.

-**regast** converts the abstract syntax trees of Solidity code into Python classes, which can then be queried by detectors to identify common vulnerability patterns.

-**regast** is heavily inspired by tools such as [Slither](https://github.com/crytic/slither), [4naly3er](https://github.com/Picodes/4naly3er) and [solstat](https://github.com/0xKitsune/solstat), but has the following differences:
+It is heavily inspired by tools such as [Slither](https://github.com/crytic/slither), [solstat](https://github.com/0xKitsune/solstat) and [4naly3er](https://github.com/Picodes/4naly3er), but has the following differences:
-* *No compilation:* **regast** is able to run directly without compilation, making it viable for codebases that are difficult to compile.
+* **No compilation:** regast is able to run directly without compilation, making it viable for codebases that are difficult to compile.
-* *Easy to customize:* **regast** is designed for users to easily write and run their own custom detectors.
+* **Easy to customize:** regast is designed for users to easily write and run their own custom detectors.

 ## Table of Contents
 - [Installation](#installation)